enunezs/DiegeticGazeControl/README.md

 </p>

 <p align="center">
-Our goal is to empower people with dissabilities to interact with the world around them, without constraining them to a screen.
+Our goal is to empower people with dissabilities to interact with the world without constraining them to a screen.
 </p>

 Made with: